hannobraun/stepper/README.md

 Step/Dir aims to provide an interface that abstracts over stepper motor drivers and controllers, exposing high-level hardware features directly where available, or providing software fallbacks where hardware support is lacking.

+Step/Dir is part of the [Flott] motion control toolkit.
+Please also check out [RampMaker], a library for generating stepper acceleration ramps.
+In a future version, both libraries will be integrated, but for now they can be used separately to complement each other.

 Right now, Step/Dir supports the following drivers:

 - [DRV8825] ([crate](https://crates.io/crates/drv8825))